Molecular signature of “trailblazer” neural crest cells gives insight into development and cancer

 Collective cell migration describes the movement of a group of cells in a directed and cohesive manner, and it plays a critical role in embryonic development, wound healing, cancer spreading, and the immune response.
 In the scientific journal eLife, Stowers Institute researchers recently reported the first comprehensive analysis of the molecular transitions and gene expression signatures of single migrating cells from the neural crest, a cell population crucial to organ development and the ancestral cell type of two deadly forms of human cancer.
-Stowers Director of Imaging Paul Kulesa, PhD, explains that they discovered a signature of 1,300 differentially expressed genes indicative of an invasive subset of migrating cells known as “trailblazers.”
+Stowers Director of Imaging and senior author Paul Kulesa, PhD, explains that they discovered a signature of 1300 differentially expressed genes indicative of an invasive subset of migrating cells known as “trailblazers.”
 These genes appear to drive migration and may be part of a broader molecular signature in other biological phenomena involving cell invasion.
-Kulesa and his colleagues plan further studies to explore the actions of these trailblazer cells.

 The Stowers Institute for Medical Research is a non-profit, basic biomedical research organization dedicated to improving human health by studying the fundamental processes of life.
 Jim Stowers, founder of American Century Investments, and his wife, Virginia, opened the Institute in 2000.
 Currently, the Institute is home to about 500 researchers and support personnel, over 20 independent research programs, and more than a dozen technology development and core facilities.
 Learn more about the Institute at www.stowers.org and about its graduate program at www.stowers.org/gradschool.